 7. Unexpected Repairs

-It’s easy to feel like you can skip the home inspection and home warranty service when you buy a new house — after all, it is brand new and every thing should work right?
-No so fast.
+It’s easy to feel like you can skip the home inspection and home warranty service when you buy a new house — after all, it is brand new, and everything should work right?
+Not so fast.
 Sometimes people cut corners, or things simply do not have the benefit of extensive use, resulting in things breaking down.
 Another unexpected problem with new construction is that the house may settle in a weird way resulting in cracks or strange bumps and dips.

 The good news is that most of the workmanship and appliances are covered during the first year, but you’re mostly on your own after that.

 If you are moving into a larger place, you might want more furniture.
 In our case, our new home was slightly smaller than our rental, so we didn’t buy any new furniture when we moved in.
 Furniture can be a challenge if you have been living in a partially furnished rental.
 The first apartment we lived in after we married came with a kitchen table and chairs, as well as a TV stand (or an entertainment center).
 When we moved to our next rental, we realized that we needed a table, and possibly something to put the television on (but that could wait).

 Before you move into your new home, consider what you have already, and what will be left behind.
 There is a chance that you will want to buy more furniture items if you aren’t going to have what you are used to.

 Although the home is brand new, it doesn’t mean everything is upgraded, or everything is there.
 For example, many new homes do not come with a deck or a patio — so that could be something you feel you need to spend money on in the short-term to fully enjoy the house.
 Another common item that is often not upgraded is the flooring.
 Many new homes come with basic flooring, so you might be tempted to pay the builder more money for upgraded flooring, or spend money afterward.
 Finally, another item that is often missing is ceiling fans and bedroom light fixtures.
 If you want these items in your new home, you generally will have to spend money afterward.